leav/com.leav.worldtree.1.8.0/readme.md

 ## Installation

-### For using it in Mine Craft client / server
+### For using it in Minecraft client / server

-1. Install [Mine Craft Forge 1.8](http://files.minecraftforge.net/minecraftforge/1.8) using the installer.
+1. Install [Minecraft Forge 1.8](http://files.minecraftforge.net/minecraftforge/1.8) using the installer.
-2. Put the .jar file from [build/libs](build/libs) into Mine Craft's mods folder.
+2. Put the .jar file from [build/libs](build/libs) into Minecraft's mods folder.

 ### For source code